jbarozet/archlinux/arch-install-part3.md

 # systemctl start gdm.service
 ```

-If everything looks good, enable graphical login.
-To enable graphical login, enable the appropriate systemd service.
+If everything looks good, enable graphical login with the appropriate systemd service.
-For example, for GDM, enable gdm.service.
+For example, for GDM, enable gdm.

 ```
-# systemctl enable gdm.service
+# systemctl enable gdm
 ```

 Reboot and you should have the login window automatically started:
-	• Select user
+- Select user
-	• Click on Settings
+- Click on Settings
-	• Then pick Gnome - this is Gnome with Wayland
+- Then pick Gnome - this is Gnome with Wayland